Street names are not just about indicating a specific location.

 Eu Chin Street is named after Seah Eu Chin.

-The street is located in Tiong Bahru, Singapore’s first public housing estate.
+Eu Chin Street is located in Tiong Bahru, Singapore’s first public housing estate.
 The estate was developed in the 1920s and 1930s by the Singapore Improvement Trust (SIT), the predecessor of the Housing and Development Board (HDB).

 Another interesting fact is that Tiong Bahru Community Centre at Eu Chin Street was Singapore’s first Community Centre, bringing the community together and strengthening social cohesion.
 Officially opened in July 1951, it was originally an air-raid shelter!